anuragparashar26/txt2chat/README.md

 # 📱 WhatsApp Chat Viewer (WIP)

-> **Status**: 🚧 Under Development

-This is a work-in-progress React app to **visualize and explore WhatsApp exported chat files**.
+This is a React app to **visualize and explore WhatsApp exported chat files**.
 It supports basic parsing of `chat.txt`, identifies users, and displays the messages in a chat-like UI.
 Media preview for image, video, and audio attachments is also being integrated.

 ## ✅ Current Features